sharetribe/flex-docs/src/docs/references/assets/index.md

-where `design/branding.json` could contain configuration data (for instance, UI colors, logo, etc) and `content/translations.json` could contain string microcopy data to be used in a marketplace client application (such as one based on one of the Sharetribe Web Template).
+where `design/branding.json` could contain configuration data (for instance, UI colors, logo, etc) and `content/translations.json` could contain string marketplace text data to be used in a marketplace client application (such as one based on one of the Sharetribe Web Template).

 ## Asset versioning